 Section 3.2-6002 of the Code directs the State Veterinarian to take necessary measures to prevent the spread of and to eradicate contagious and infectious diseases in livestock and poultry.
 This statute also authorizes the Board to adopt regulations as may be needed to effectuate this.
-Therefore, the Board is authorized to adopt regulations requiring the registration of poultry dealers, and the State Veterinarian is authorized to take necessary actions to prevent and control infectious diseases in poultry through the registration of poultry dealers.
+Therefore, the Board is authorized to adopt regulations, and the State Veterinarian is authorized to take necessary actions to prevent, control, and eradicate Scrapie, a contagious and infectious disease that affects sheep and goats.